 For more detailed information on sensor technologies vist the Pressure Sensor Selection Guide on GlobalSpec.

 Mechanical deflection uses an elastic or flexible element to mechanically deflect with a change in pressure, for example a diaphragm, Bourdon tube, or bellows.

 Piston technology uses a sealed piston/cylinder to measure changes in pressure.

 Strain gauges (strain-sensitive variable resistors) are bonded to parts of the structure that deform as the pressure changes.
 Strain gauges are rugged, accurate, and stable, they can operate in severe shock and vibration environments as well as in a variety of pressure media.

 Piezoelectric pressure sensors measure dynamic and quasi-static pressures.
+The bi-directional transducers consist of metallized quartz or ceramic materials which have naturally occurring electrical properties.
 They are capable of converting stress into an electric potential and vice versa.
 The sensors can only be used for varying pressures.
-They are very rugged but require amplification circuitry and are susceptible to shock and vibration.
+They are very rugged but require amplification circuitry which can be susceptible to shock and vibration.

 Semiconductor piezoelectric sensors are based on semiconductor technology.
 The change in resistance is not only because of a change in the length and width (as it is with strain gage) but because of a shift of electrical charges within the resistor.
 These are very sensitive devices.